donfitch1354/ECE-383-PONG/README.md

 Pong Control Module:

     	entity pong_control is
 	   Port ( clk : in  STD_LOGIC;
 	         reset : in  STD_LOGIC;
 		 up : in  STD_LOGIC;
         	 down : in  STD_LOGIC;
     		 faster : in std_logic;
         	  v_completed : in  STD_LOGIC;
         	  ball_x : out  unsigned (10 downto 0);
         	  ball_y : out  unsigned (10 downto 0);
         	  paddle_y : out  unsigned (10 downto 0)
     				  );
 	  end pong_control;

-Up/down/faster were inputs from the video module that were linked to physical inputs via the UCF file.
+Up, down  and faster were inputs from the video module that were linked to physical inputs via the UCF file.
 V_completed signaled the completion of one screen on the monitor and was used as the basic clock for all control logic.
 The biggest issue I had in this module was a very scattered approach.
 I ended up using 10 states in the actual game logic.
 In reality, I probably only needed about 6 (i used have split the logic into movement, current state, and direction).

     Testing/debugging: